 View our online video library to watch Dr. Richards describe his techniques.Video Library

 Those who feel that their noses are disproportionately large, excessively wide, or even too small for their faces may obtain very pleasing results from a rhinoplasty.
 Dr. Mark Richards works with such patients to devise a final shape and position for the nose after rhinoplasty, using the nose’s existing structure as a foundation.
 Even people who once had finely shaped noses find that things can change over time, with the nose developing a round, bulbous shape and a slight hook.
-In this case, a rhinoplasty — perhaps in conjunction with Radiesse® or Restylane® dermal filler treatment — may be just the thing to restore youth to the face.
+In this case, a rhinoplasty — perhaps in conjunction with a Radiesse® or Restylane® treatment — may be just the thing to restore youth to the face.
 Breathing problems are usually the result of a crooked, asymmetrical septum (the flap of cartilage that runs down the middle of the nose between the two nostrils) or enlarged sinus outpouchings called turbinates.
 A rhinoplasty can realign the septum so that both nostrils are unobstructed, while a turbinectomy can open the airway channels.